 ROMAN KIKTA, Managing Partner & Founder

 Roman Kikta is the Managing Partner and Founder of Mobility Ventures.
-Roman is a wireless industry innovator since 1983, who’s also a seasoned venture capitalist, entrepreneur and author.
+Roman is a wireless industry innovator since the 1980s, who’s also a seasoned venture capitalist, entrepreneur and author.
 Roman has had an exemplary career in the launch and growth of new companies, corporate divisions and business units, and commercializing leading edge technologies, products and services.
 He is well known as an effective "change-agent" who combines his entrepreneurial spirit with extensive product and market development experiences to inspire, build and accelerate every organization he touches.

 Roman has held key executive positions in strategy, marketing, and product development, corporate development, playing instrumental roles in building multi-billion dollar companies, business units and divisions from startups concept to global corporations including Nokia PCS, Panasonic Communications & Systems Company, GoldStar (now LG), and OKI.
 He was a founder of Global Wireless Holdings (GWH), E-Life (a proposed spinout from Nokia), SpeedLink Communications (DSL broadband provider in the UK), ChangeAgent Media and as a Co-Founder and Managing General Partner of Genesis Campus, an early stage venture capital fund and incubator.

 Roman is an authority on market trends and the role of technologies on society from an anthropological, sociological and psychological perspective.
 He has led the development and commercialization, launch of several wireless industry firsts: cellular payphones, voice recognition dialers, cellular in-building/PBX systems, several generations of mobile transportable and portable phone designs and involved in the initial launch of cellular (analog) and PCS (digital) in the U.S.